FOOD & DRINKS TRADERS

 · Contingency for interruption of supply of water, power, etc - if there is a power cut then there wouldn’t be a secondary supply available.
 The fire alarms etc have backup batteries

-Pitch fee for drinks and outdoor hot food traders is just 10% of your takings payable at the close of business.
-(Food traders: in addition I get to sample something from your menu for lunch!
-Great recommendation when customers see and smell what I have :) )
+Pitch fee for all drink and food traders is just 10% of your takings payable at the close of business.

 I now need to take a £20 (per day) non refundable deposit from outdoor food traders to secure your spot when you agree to trade with LSM at any of our events.
 This is due to food traders in the past letting me down with little or no notice to find someone else and this will be deducted from the 10% payable to me at the end of the weekend.
 Invoice will be sent on confirmation of your booking.